mahotilo/CKE_Themes/README.md

 3. Install using Typesetter's Admin Toolbox &rarr; Plugins &rarr; Manage &rarr; Available &rarr; CKE_Themes

-## License
-GPL 2, for bundled thirdparty components see the respective subdirectories.

 ## Available themes
 **All themes belongs to their authors!**